godsentsalvaloza/Portal-Expo-25/source/post/paintings/toper-201a-cyber-dinagyang-05-18.md

 ---
 art_name: "Cyber-Dinagyang: Future Spirits of the Festival "
+art_description: 2025<br> 12" x 12" <br> <i>Acrylic on Canvas</i><br><br>This
-art_description: This painting captures the vibrant energy and cultural richness of the Dinagyang Festival, celebrated annually in Iloilo City.
+  painting captures the vibrant energy and cultural richness of the Dinagyang Festival, celebrated annually in Iloilo City.
 Bold, dynamic brushstrokes and vivid colors bring to life the rhythmic movements of Ati warriors, their traditional costumes, and the pulse of tribal music.
 The artwork celebrates Filipino heritage and highlights the deep devotion to the Santo Niño.
 It reflects not only festivity, but also unity, faith, and the spirit of community among the people.
 section: TOPER-201A
 identifier: cyber-dinagyang
 art_image: /images/uploads/painting-bg-1-.jpg